- Protein is vital for your body’s health.

 - Protein supplements are very expensive.

-Be sure to talk to your health care provider (and dietitian) if you’re taking a protein supplement or you’re thinking about taking one.
+Be sure to talk to your health care provider (and dietitian) if you’re taking a protein supplement or if you’re thinking about taking one.

 How often should I eat foods with protein in them?